chrischow/agamotto/README.md

     </a>
 </p>

-**agamotto** is a simple Flask app help you stay on top of your Wheel options trading strategy.
+**agamotto** is a simple Flask app to help you stay on top of your Wheel options trading strategy.
 Like the MCU's [Eye of Agamotto](https://marvel.fandom.com/wiki/Eye_of_Agamotto), it allows you, the bold trader, to harness the power of ~~theta~~ time.

 > **Note:** Code for the alpha version of **agamotto** will be released in due time.